 Welcome to The University of Texas Neighborhood Longhorns Program (NLP)!
 This is where it all begins.
 What a better way to get started on your future, then by investing in your education by being part of The Neighborhood Longhorns Program.

-It is important for parents to as involved as possible and we thank you for taking the time to invest in your child’s future.
+It is important for parents to be as involved as possible and we thank you for taking the time to invest in your child’s future.
 The NLP is committed to working with your child’s school to provide as many educational opportunities throughout the school year as possible.
 Our goal is to make sure all students realize their potential and strive for excellence.
-We are committed to “Linking Community with Education” by bringing students to The UT campus to experience college and for all of our students to realize they are all “100% COLLEGE MATERIAL”!
+We are committed to “Linking Community with Education” by bringing students to the UT campus to experience college and for all of our students to realize they are 100% COLLEGE MATERIAL!

 One of the hallmarks of the Neighborhood Longhorns Program is the tutoring component.
-Tutoring is provided after the school day.
-University of Texas at Austin students to serve as tutors and mentors.
-They offer tutoring to students in academic subjects and STAAR preparation.
+A limited number of NLP sites are selected to receive tutoring each year.
+Students from The University of Texas at Austin serve as volunteers and offer tutoring to students in academic subjects and STAAR preparation.
 The volunteer tutors also serve as positive role models who encourage and support students to stay in school, graduate from high school, and aspire to obtain a college education.
-A limited number of NLP sites will be selected to receive tutoring each year.

 Students are eligible for a scholarship based on the following criteria:

-3.maintain excellent attendance (Only six absences are allowed for the entire school year.);
+- Maintain excellent attendance.
+(Only six absences are allowed for the entire school year.)

-Since the program began in 1991, scholarships totaling approximately $500,000 have been awarded to Austin Independent School District students.
+Since the program began in 1991, scholarships totaling approximately $798,000 have been awarded to program participants.
 Our standards for recognizing academic achievement are high, and as a result, approximately ten percent of participants receive scholarships awards each year.

-While ten percent receive scholarships, we have helped improve the academic performance of the other ninety percent who have been recognized as “Prize Winners” throughout the year.
-Additional incentives for students include attending UT Austin sporting events, Lunch with the Coach sponsored by the Austin Longhorns Club as well as summer athletic camps.
+While ten percent receive scholarships, the program has helped improve the academic performance of the other ninety percent who have been recognized as prize winners throughout the year.
+Additional incentives for students include attending UT Austin sporting events, College for a Day, and summer athletic camps.

-All scholarship funds endowed on behalf of The University of Texas Neighborhood Longhorns Program cannot be withdrawn until the student graduates from high school.
-If the student attends The University of Texas at Austin, the Neighborhood Longhorns Program will match the amount they earned through the scholarship program.
+Scholarship funds are eligible for distribution when a student graduates from high school and enrolls in an institution of higher learning.
+If the student attends The University of Texas at Austin, the Neighborhood Longhorns Program will match the amount earned through the scholarship program.